Soils and Climate Change

 ISRIC compiles, generates and analyses soil data that can be used to assess carbon sequestration and greenhouse gas release at various scale levels.
 Such derived products can be used as input in global modelling, IPCC-related Agriculture, Forestry and Other Land Use ( AFOLU) assessments, as well as reporting for UNCCD land degradation neutrality (UNCCD LDN).

-The ISRIC World Soil Museum features a theme station on 'soils and climate change' which can be viewed online.
+Further, the ISRIC World Soil Museum features a theme station on 'soils and climate change' which can be viewed online.

 The following examples of collaborative projects serve to show how ISRIC may help you to address some soil carbon-related studies.